pouya-codes/singularity_create_groups/README.md

   --hd5_location HD5_LOCATION
                         root directory of all hd5 of a study.
                          (default: None)

+usage: app.py from-arguments use-hd5 use-manifest [-h] --manifest_location
+                                                  MANIFEST_LOCATION

+optional arguments:
+  -h, --help            show this help message and exit

+  --manifest_location MANIFEST_LOCATION
+                        Path to manifest CSV file.
+                         (default: None)

+usage: app.py from-arguments use-hd5 use-origin [-h]
+                                                [--dataset_origin DATASET_ORIGIN [DATASET_ORIGIN ...]]

+optional arguments:
+  -h, --help            show this help message and exit

+  --dataset_origin DATASET_ORIGIN [DATASET_ORIGIN ...]
+                        List of the origins of the slide dataset the patches are generated from.
+Should be from ('ovcare', 'tcga', 'german', 'other').
+(For multiple origins, works for TCGA+ovcare.
+Mix of Other origins must be tested.)
+                         (default: ['ovcare'])

 ```
 TODO: there is a chance --balance_patches sets empty groups.
 This happens if any patches for some (group, category) is zero.